 The Planning Commission-between November 2019 and March 2020-reviewed the goals, policies, and implementation measures in the Land Use Element and created a summary (Appendix D) that reflects the notes and suggested action outcomes of the implementation measure discussions.
-Further, the Planning Commission-between June 2020 and November 2020-reviewed the goals, policies, and implementation measures in the Economics Element and created a summary (Appendix E) that reflects the notes and suggested action outcomes of the implementation measure discussions.
-It should be noted that by no means does the review of the implementation measures by the Commission or the annotated notes in the summary documents change, in any way, the adopted 2035 General Plan Land Use implementation measures.
+The Planning Commission-between June 2020 and November 2020-reviewed the goals, policies, and implementation measures in the Economics Element and created a summary (Appendix E) that reflects the notes and suggested action outcomes of the implementation measure discussions.
+The Planning Commission-between April 2021 and May 2021-reviewed the goals, policies, and implementation measures in the Noise Element and created a summary (Appendix F) that reflects the notes and suggested action outcomes of the implementation measure discussions.
+Further, the Commissioners reviewed the Water Resources Element and Public Health and Safety Element with summaries to follow.

+It should be noted that by no means does the review of the implementation measures by the Commission or the annotated notes in the summary documents change, in any way, the adopted 2035 General Plan implementation measures.

-Review of the 2035 General Plan element-by-element by the Planning Commission is expected to continue into 2021 with the anticipated review of the Water Resources Element, Agriculture and Forestry Element, Noise Element, Housing Element, and Public Health and Safety Element.
-Future elements anticipated to be reviewed in 2022 include the Circulation Element and Conservation and Open Space Element.
+Review of the 2035 General Plan element-by-element by the Planning Commission is expected to continue into 2022 with the anticipated review of the Public Health and Safety Element, Agriculture and Forestry Element, Circulation Element, and Conservation and Open Space Element.